Riemannian Variational Flow Matching for Material and Protein Design: Experiments

-Inspired by the planar checkerboard benchmark in generative modeling \citep{grathwohl2018ffjord}, we introduce a spherical checkerboard distribution as our target $p_1$, whose support is $\mathbb{S}^2 \subset \mathbb{R}^3$.
-The noisy distribution $p_0$ is defined differently for each model: for CFM, VFM, and RG-VFM-$\mathbb{R}^3$, $p_0$ is the uniform distribution on $[-1,1]^3 \subset \mathbb{R}^3$, while for RG-VFM-$\mathcal{M}$ and RFM, it is the uniform distribution on $\mathbb{S}^2$.
+\paragraph{Dataset and experimental setup.} Inspired by the planar checkerboard benchmark in generative modeling \citep{grathwohl2018ffjord}, we introduce two curved checkerboard distributions as our target $p_1$, whose support is either on the hypersphere $\mathbb{S}^2 \subset \mathbb{R}^3$ or the upper-sheet hyperboloid $\mathbb{H}^2_{-1} \subset \mathbb{R}^3$, which we define in \cref{sec:def_manifolds}.
+The noisy distribution $p_0$ is defined differently for each model: for CFM, VFM, and RG-VFM-$\mathbb{R}^3$, $p_0$ is the standard normal distribution in $\mathbb{R}^3$, while for RG-VFM-$\mathcal{M}$ and RFM, it is obtained by wrapping the standard normal distribution on either $\mathbb{S}^2$ or $\mathbb{H}^2_{-1}$.

-We conduct two sets of experiments: we (1) compare Euclidean to geometric models in capturing the correct geometry -- assessed by the norms of generated samples (ideally unit norm, since the points should lie on the sphere) -- and (2) evaluate vanilla versus variational models in reproducing the target distribution. \Cref{fig:main_exp} displays the generated distributions alongside the ground truth.
-All the experimental details and results are provided in \cref{sec:app_exp}.

-Comparing the Euclidean and geometric models, the norm statistics reveals key differences.
-The Euclidean models (CFM and VFM) show slight norm deviation from the unit sphere (CFM: mean = $1.00$, std = $0.094$; VFM: mean = $1.00$, std = $0.021$), while the geometric models maintain a near-perfect unit norm.
-The geometric extensions effectively capture the underlying geometry well.

-Comparing vanilla and variational models, we observe that vanilla models produce more blurred distributions, whereas variational models better patches contrasts.
-As shown in \cref{fig:main_exp}, RG-VFM-$\mathbb{R}^3$ and RG-VFM-$\mathcal{M}$ exhibit the best visual performance, with minimal differences.
-This is likely because RG-VFM's loss functions is both geometrically informed and focused on minimizing the distance between predictions and distribution endpoints rather than matching intermediate flow velocities.
-More interestingly, standard VFM also demonstrates strong performance, which we speculate is due to its emphasis on endpoint minimization.
-In essence, emphasizing endpoint accuracy enables variational models to capture the fine details of the target distribution's shape, and the additional geometric awareness of RG-VFM further enhances the result.